 They embrace diversity.

 If you’ve used Amazon or any other online retailer, then you will have seen the ‘Recommended for You’ section or the ‘what other customers bought’ area.
 The website figures out what you’re looking at and recommends similar genres, authors or ratings.
 Not in a bookshop!
 Bookstores encourage diversity and hold a wide range of stories under every genre.
 They encourage you to read widely and expand your book palate.
-Your less likely to find yourself reading the same things over and over that way.
+You're less likely to find yourself reading the same things over and over that way.

 When you’re browsing in a bookstore, you’re bound to find something that catches your eye.
 Maybe a colourful spine, maybe it’s a particular title.
 But it’ll be a book that you weren’t looking for and now, it’s on the must-read list.
 There’s something about seeing the product in person that encourages you to pick it up.